danishmustafa86/Advent-Of-Code-2024/README.md

-# Advent of Code 🎄
+# 🎄 Advent of Code 2024

-Welcome to my **Advent of Code** repository!
-This repository contains my solutions for the annual [Advent of Code](https://adventofcode.com/) programming challenges, spanning all problems from **Day 01** to **Day 25**.
+Welcome to my **Advent of Code** repository! 🎉 This repository contains my solutions for the annual [Advent of Code](https://adventofcode.com/) programming challenges, spanning all puzzles from **Day 01** to **Day 25**.

+---

 ## 📚 About Advent of Code
-Advent of Code is an annual series of programming puzzles released daily from December 1st to 25th.
-These challenges are designed to improve problem-solving and coding skills while providing a festive way to code during the holiday season.
+**Advent of Code** is an annual series of programming puzzles released daily from December 1st to 25th.
+These challenges are designed to improve problem-solving and coding skills while providing a festive way to code during the holiday season. 🎅

 ---

-## Repository Structure
+## 🗂️ Repository Structure
 Each day's challenge is organized into its own folder, containing:

 - **`input.txt`**: The input data for the challenge.
 - **`solution.py`** (or relevant file): My solution to the problem.
 - Additional files as needed (e.g., explanatory comments, alternate approaches).

-The structure is as follows:
+### Folder Structure:

 ├── Day 1/ │ ├── input.txt │ └── solution.py
 <br/>